It isn’t very fashionable to be a moralist in art these days.

 It’s hard to pinpoint exactly why Days of Being Wild doesn’t quite move me like Wong’s other films.

 Sex isn’t just a setting here the way that, say, ballet is just the setting of Black Swan.

 Jeff Bridges does meet the challenge, but he does so by kind of skirting around it.

-The documentary is an exploration (in 3D!) of the Chauvet Caves, an area that Herzog identifies, romantically and poetically, as the place “where the modern human soul was awakened.”
+The documentary is an exploration (in 3D!) of the Chauvet Caves, an area that Herzog identifies as the place “where the modern human soul was awakened.”

 This is an attempt to capture the essence of the past decade in music, as I’ve experienced it.